Ytseboy/thesis-project-x/README.md

-Machine Learning: Reducing Error Rates in Analysis Through Neural Networks
+Error rates reduction in handwritten digits classification using the MNIST data with Artificial Neural Networks
 =======================

 Using Artificial Neural Networks, Improve accuracy as much as possible.